Burak123T/radiation-testing-framework/README.md

 - [ ] Find universal memory failure tracepoint for the memory monitoring
 - [ ] Add more storage and FS related failure tracepoints
 - [ ] Add tests for triggering errors
-- [ ] Provide API for tracking user-space applications / benchmarks
+- [x] Provide API for tracking user-space applications / benchmarks (work in progress - only one example function is traces, needs to be expanded with more interesting examples, such as latency/throughput calculation)

 ## **Overview**